Introduction to IELTS

 When you should take the exam and how long you need to prepare depends on your current ability.
 It is advisable however that you begin preparation lessons two months before your exam date.
 To learn your current IELTS score, take a practice test.

 This depends on your current level and the score you wish to achieve.
-To improve your IELTS score by 1 point, the average student will need to take ten lessons at SI-UK’s Language Centre, as well as complete homework assignments.
+To improve your IELTS score by 1 point, the average student will need to take ten lessons, as well as complete homework assignments.

 You will receive your results two weeks after you take the exam.